-The Ashigaru Shiryokan Museum is in the Nagamachi Samurai District, just a 5-minute walk south of Korinbo bus stop.
+The Ashigaru Shiryokan Museum is located in the Nagamachi Samurai District, just a 5-minute walk south of the Korinbo bus stop.
 Buses from Kanazawa Station (Kenrokuen Exit) take about 10 minutes to reach Korinbo.
 You can take JR buses (covered by the Japan Rail Pass) or the Kanazawa Loop Bus, with a one-way fare of 210 yen.

 Ashigaru Shiryokan Museum